 Financial Modeling Best Practices: Tip #2 Consistency in Formulas

 Hard coded numbers (constants) should never be embedded into a cell reference.
 The danger here is that you’ll likely forget there is an assumption inside a formula.
 Inputs must be clearly separated from calculations (see below).

-Most investment banking models rely on historical data to drive forecasts.
+Most investment banking models, like the 3-statement model, rely on historical data to drive forecasts.
 Data should be presented from left to right.
 The right of the historical columns are the forecast columns.
 The formulas in the forecast columns should be consistent across the row.

 Roll-forwards refers to a forecasting approach that connects the current period forecast to the prior period.

 This approach is very useful in adding transparency to how schedules are constructed.
 Maintaining strict adherence to the roll-forward approach improves a user’s ability to audit the model and reduces the likelihood of linking errors.